leodube/DigitalGarden/🎲 Random/Car Detailing/Rust Patch.md

 6. Apply some rust converter to the area

 ### Fill in area
+#### Fill in large are (optional)
+If the rust patch is very large and goes all the way through the panel, follow the next steps.
+Otherwise continue to the *Apply Body Filler* section.

+#### Apply Body Filler
 1. Use a spreader to apply some body filler over the pitting from the rust, and allow time to cure
 2. Do a quick sand with 80 grit sandpaper to knock down any high points from the filler
 3. Sand again with 180 grit sandpaper